statechannels/statechannels/packages/docs-website/docs/docs/protocol-tutorial/understand-adjudicator-status.md

     )
 ```

 When the adjudicator needs to verify the exact state or outcome, the data is provided in the function arguments, as part of the `calldata`.
-The chain will then check that the hydrated data matches the fingerprint that has been stored.
+The chain will then check that the hydrated data matches the status that has been stored.

 :::note
 `turnNumRecord` and `finalizesAt` can be read from storage straightforwardly, whereas the other `ChannelData` fields are only stored as the output of a one-way function.
 The input to this function must therefore be tracked in client code by monitoring the relevant contract events.
 :::

-We provide a helper function to construct the appropriate fingerprint from a javascript representation of `ChannelData`:
+We provide a helper function to construct the appropriate status from a javascript representation of `ChannelData`:

 ```typescript
 import {ChannelData, channelDataToFingerprint} from '@statechannels/nitro-protocol';